Zach Hyman: Toronto Maple Leafs (2015–2021)

-During the 2016–17 NHL season a number of Toronto Maple Leafs team records were either tied or broken by Hyman.
+During the 2016–17 season a number of Toronto Maple Leafs team records were either tied or broken by Hyman.
 On February 6, 2017, Hyman scored his third short-handed goal of the season, surpassing the previous Maple Leafs record for number of short-handed goals scored by a rookie which had been held by Gus Mortson since 1946–47.
 At six games with an assist, Hyman also tied for the most consecutive games with an assist by a rookie with Dan Daoust, Bob Nevin, and Frank Nigro.
 On March 28, 2017, when playing the Florida Panthers, Hyman set the Toronto Maple Leafs record for most short-handed goals in a single season by a rookie with four.

 On March 15, 2016, Hyman scored his first multi-point game.
-On October 7, 2017, he recorded another multi-point game with two points in an eventual 8–5 victory over the New York Rangers.
+On October 7, 2017, he recorded another multi-point game with two points in an 8–5 victory over the New York Rangers.

 On July 5, 2017, Hyman signed a four-year, $9 million contract extension with the Maple Leafs.

 Hyman skated on the Maple Leafs' top line during the 2017–18 season.
 He recorded career-highs in goals, and assist and points.
 On December 29, 2017, Hyman scored his fifth career shorthanded goal.
 The goal is the third-most by a Maple Leafs' player during their first three NHL season, behind only Rick Vaive (seven) and Lanny McDonald (six).
 The Maple Leafs qualified for the postseason for a second straight year, falling in the first round in seven games to the Boston Bruins.

 Hyman missed the beginning of the 2019–20 season after recovering from Anterior cruciate ligament (ACL) surgery.
 He made his season debut on November 13 in a 5–4 loss to the New York Islanders.
 Hyman finished the season scoring 21 goals and 37 points in just 51 games.

 Hyman was named an Alternate Captain for the Toronto Maple Leafs prior to the start of the 2020–21 season.